Who is this Aimed at:

 - Trampolining - High Performance Coach

-- Double Mini Trampoline - Level 3 Certificate in Coaching Gymnastics - Club Coach AND Generic - Level 3 Coaching Theory
+- Double Mini Trampoline - Level 3 Certificate in Coaching Gymnastics - Club Coach AND Theory - Level 3 Coaching Theory

 - Trampolining - Level 3 Certificate in Coaching Gymnastics - Club Coach AND Double Mini Trampoline - Club Coach